AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

     - Designates the color for visualizing energy drawn from the grid.

 .. note::
-  Please refer to the example gallery for a better understanding of the structure of both the set and parameter files.
+  Please refer to the example gallery for a better understanding of the parameter use within the user interface.

 ----------------------------------------------------------------------------------------------------------